jessicarubinwilliams/super-galactic-age-calculator/README.md

 # _Super Galactic Age Calculator_

-#### _A web-based application to calculate a user's age in Mercury, Venus, Mars, and Jupiter years based on their Earth date of birth._
+#### _A web-based application to calculate a user's age and life expectancy on Earth, Mercury, Venus, Mars, and Jupiter._

 #### _By **Jessica R. Williams**_